-Note: Questionnaire data and OECD (1999).
+Note: \ Questionnaire data and OECD (1999).

-Sources: Sutherland, D., R. Price and I. Joumard (2005), Sub-central government fiscal rules, OECD Economic Studies, No. 41/2.
-The papers draw on responses to a questionnaire distributed to members of the OECD Network on Fiscal Relations across Levels of Government and OECD (1999) Taxing powers of state and local governments, Paris to give a detailed picture of fiscal rules in place for a number of countries.
+Sources: Sutherland, D., R. Price and I. Journard (2005), "Sub-central Government Fiscal Rules", OECD Economic Studies, No. 41/2, OECD, Paris.
+The paper draws on responses to a questionnaire distributed to members of the OECD Network on Fiscal Relations across Levels of Government and OECD (1999) Taxing Powers of State and Local Governments, OECD, Paris, to give a detailed picture of fiscal rules in place for a number of countries.